 We’ve already had a look at the ‘Snapper’ type of snare drum commonly used during the early years of the decade – in many ways a relic of the 1910s.
 Today we’ll see how the instrument evolved throughout the 1920s to become something more recognisable to modern drummers.

 The main snare drum I use when playing 20s music is a fairly typical example from the middle to late years of the decade.
 Unlike its earlier forerunner, it’s an exact 14 inches in diameter, and four inches deep.
-It’s made of brass plated with stainless steel, has tubular lugs and a drum-key-operated dual-tension tuning system (i.e. top and bottom heads can be tuned independently of each other).
+It’s made of brass plated with chrome, has tubular lugs and a drum-key-operated dual-tension tuning system (i.e. top and bottom heads can be tuned independently of each other).
 It is, in short, a modern snare drum – very similar to those you’d later find between the legs of Ringo Starr, Keith Moon or Phil Collins – give or take a few minor details.

 The snare drums of the 1900s and 1910s were strange hybrid affairs as the old military drums of the previous century were slowly phased out and improved upon; deep wooden shells gave way to shallower metal ones similar in design to the bodies of banjos, whilst the fiddly rope-tensioning systems standard on all drums since medieval times were superseded by timpani-style tap handles turning threaded tension rods.
 But by the mid-20s technology had advanced yet further, resulting in dual-tensioned, key-tuned instruments like these, pioneered mainly by the innovative designers of the Ludwig company.
 The snare drum as we know it had effectively arrived to stay.